ebuchman/blog/content/posts/bitcoin.md

 That's a pretty bold statement.
 And I don't expect to fully convince you here.
 I merely intend to suggest that it's worth thinking about.
 Bitcoin is taking its seat at the table of international monetary institutions.
-Its market capitalization today (~$0.85T), is larger than *every one* of the major American banks and payments companies.
-It's also larger than most of the world's national currencies, and more than half that of silver's.
-Bitcoin is even set to become legal tender in El Salvador in a few weeks, and is under consideration for legal tender status in a number of other South American countries.
+Its market capitalization today (~$900B), is larger than *every one* of the major American banks and payments companies.
+It's also larger than most of the world's national currencies, and almost as much as silver's.
+Bitcoin is even set to become legal tender in El Salvador next month, and is under consideration for legal tender status in a number of other South American countries.

 But Bitcoin isn't a precious metal.
 And it's not something produced by a company, nor a government,